mashlol/omni/README.md

 v0.1.0

 * Methods and properties from models and collections now propagate to the client.
 This does not include overridden Backbone methods.
 Any method prefixed with "_" is kept private to the server.
-* Fixed serving of /public with no options param - Thanks to `evanbarter` for this fix!
+* Fixed serving of /public with no options param - Thanks to [@evanbarter](https://github.com/evanbarter) for this fix!

 v0.0.11